sqweelygig/supercool-servers/docs/access_negotiations.md

 Brighton Digital Exchange Co-operative shaun@bdx.coop

-07770 602850
 http://bdx.coop

 ______________________________

-## From: Andrew Lucas <andrew.lucas@curveit.com>, Sent: 06 April 2022 11:32, To: Shaun Fensom <shaun@bdx.coop>, Simon O'Hare <simon.ohare@curveit.com>, Subject: RE: BDX Cooling project / BMS
+## From: Andrew Lucas, Sent: 06 April 2022 11:32, To: Shaun Fensom, Simon O'Hare, Subject: RE: BDX Cooling project / BMS

 Hi,
 Thanks for the response Shaun.
 Is there a convenient time when we could get together, complete as many of the quick-wins as we can, and conisder the longer task of the thermal survey.